nios-students/docs/wiki/pr.md

 b) NO FA **marks** for vocational sebjects meaning **100%** of marks is Scored/given during Practical exam.

 - What is SA?

-SA also kown as practical exam here other **50%** of the marks are given/scored.
+SA (Summit assessment) also kown as practical exam here other **50%** of the marks are given/scored.

 **Exceptions**